 5. A-Line Cut

 Similar to a graduated bob but with a more dramatic angle.
-It’s longer in the front and significantly shorter in the back, creating a sleek, powerful silhouette that diverts attention from any lack of thickness.
+It’s longer in the front.
+It’s significantly shorter in the back.
+This creates a sleek, powerful silhouette that diverts attention from any lack of thickness.

 6. Choppy Layers